U.S. Bancorp (USB) Stock: A Value Analysis

 Analysts’ Opinion of USB

-Many brokerage firms have already submitted their reports for USB stocks, with Goldman repeating the rating for USB by listing it as a “Neutral.”
-The predicted price for USB in the upcoming period, according to Goldman is $51 based on the research report published on February 27th of the current year 2023.
+Many brokerage firms have already submitted their reports for USB stocks, with Robert W. Baird repeating the rating for USB by listing it as a “Outperform.”
+The predicted price for USB in the upcoming period, according to Robert W. Baird is $52 based on the research report published on March 20th of the current year 2023.

-Piper Sandler, on the other hand, stated in their research note that they expect to see USB reach a price target of $57, previously predicting the price at $53.
-The rating they have provided for USB stocks is “Overweight” according to the report published on February 15th, 2023.
+Goldman, on the other hand, stated in their research note that they expect to see USB reach a price target of $51.
+The rating they have provided for USB stocks is “Neutral” according to the report published on February 27th, 2023.

-UBS gave a rating of “Buy” to USB, setting the target price at $55 in the report published on January 10th of the current year.
+Piper Sandler gave a rating of “Overweight” to USB, setting the target price at $57 in the report published on February 15th of the current year.

 Insider Trading